 • Many travelers take prescription medications daily.
 Don’t pack your medications in your checked luggage in case the luggage is lost, stolen or delayed.
 If traveling domestically, it takes time to have new prescriptions written and filled; when traveling internationally, it’s harder to replace prescription medication.

 Warning: Especially if a medication is “restricted,” pack it in its original container with the full prescription label on it, so that government officials won’t question whether or not the drug is illegal.

 • Don’t pack your travel documents in your checked luggage.
 Fortunately today, few travel documents need to be printed.
-If you do have paper documents, you can’t afford to lose them, so keep them on your person or in your carry-on.
+If you do have paper documents you can’t afford to lose, keep them on your person or in your carry-on.
 For electronic documents, keep them in your smartphone, and/or tablet and a copy available via the Internet in “cloud storage” such as Google Drive, Dropbox or Sugarsync.

 Orignially posted March 4, 2013, updated Sept.
 27, 2017